-Alternative Character Interpretation: Perhaps the Flash acts as flippant and flirtatious and downright not serious as he does because he's fully aware that one day he'll run fast enough that he'll vanish into the Speedforce.
-He knows that his power will eventually kill him — though the speedforce seems like a neat place for his kind to end up, and he probably knows that, too.
+The Flash acts flippant, flirtatious, and downright not serious as he does presumably because he's fully aware that one day he may run fast enough that he'll vanish into the Speed force.
+He knows that his power could eventually kill him — though the Speed Force seems like a neat place for his kind to end up, and he probably knows that, too.
 He's keeping the "every moment counts" mentality: no sense in wasting time being angsty — you might run out of time to laugh and have fun.
 "Divided We Fall" supports this.

-Broken Base: Clash created this for some fans.
-Some fans absolutely love the episode for the epic smack down between Superman and his old Fawcett Comics "rival" Captain Marvel and love it for depicting Superman being cynical, jaded and generally paranoid rather than the nice, affable boyscout he tends to be.
+"Clash" created this for some fans.
+Some fans absolutely love the episode for the epic smack down between Superman and his old Fawcett Comics "rival" Captain Marvel and love it for depicting Superman being cynical, jaded and generally paranoid rather than the nice, affable boy scout he tends to be.
 Other fans absolutely hate the episode for rushing Superman's descent into jaded, cynical paranoia when the last time he'd been seen four episodes earlier he was still more or less himself and still sensible enough not to be suckered into such an obvious smear campaign trap.

-Epilogue also gets some of this: some fans love it and see it as the definitive end of the DCAU, while other fans hated it for being all about Batman's legacy, essentially feeling more like a lost episode of Batman Beyond and not a true finale to the actual Justice League/Unlimited series it was supposed to tie off (before it got renewed anyway).
+"Epilogue" also gets some of this: some fans love it and see it as the definitive end of the DCAU, while other fans hated it for being all about Batman's legacy, essentially feeling more like a lost episode of Batman Beyond and not a true finale to the actual Justice League (Unlimited) series that it was supposed to serve the role as (before it got renewed anyway).

-For whatever reason Supergirl/Flash exists despite the fact that Wally is in his mid-twenties (at the least) by the end of the series and Kara is only in her late teens.
-(17 at the most.)
-Then you remember Kara decided to stay in the future with Brainiac 5 and the fact that the two of them have rarely, if ever, interacted and the ship very easily falls into this category.
+For whatever reason, Supergirl/Flash exists despite Kara deciding to stay in the future with Brainiac 5 and the fact that the two of them have rarely, if ever, interacted.

 Hawkgirl/Flash also has a bit of a following despite both characters saying that they view each other as siblings.